 Almost every marketer wishes they had a crystal ball so they could peer into the future and see what is hot in the coming year.
 Unfortunately, most of us are not clairvoyant nor do we possess a super power, but we can usually look at certain current trends and predict which will have staying power.
 We can also look at emerging technology and how it can be used to further our marketing mission.
-Some of the hot trends of 2020 will continue, while others will also start to take center stage.
+Some of the hot trends that began in 2020 will continue throughout this decade, while others will also start to take center stage.
 Let’s explore the trends and make some marketing predictions to benefit our business endeavors.

 Search Engine Optimization — Not Keywords, But Keyword “Clusters”